filippocastelli/smooth_predict3D/README.md

 Forked from 2D analogous project https://github.com/Vooban/Smoothly-Blend-Image-Patches by Vooban Inc

+Performs 3D patch-based, prediction of extended volumes averaging over different flips and rotations of the same volume to reduce noise.

+For every view each voxel is predicted n times using sliding 3D windows, border effects are minimized using a 3D second order spline window function to prioritize the central area of the receptive field.

 Implementation details to be added soon.

 # How to use:

 ```python